 The candidate should be from Europe.
 She/he should be a member of a neuropathological society, and this society should be a valid (paying) member of Euro-CNS

 The candidate has had at least 3 years neuropathology practice

-The candidate’s country does not have a recognized NP training program (see announcement on top of this page!)
+The candidate’s country (or own Institute) does not have a recognized NP training program (see announcement on top of this page!)

 The candidate must be able to communicate effectively in the host country’s language or a second language that is accepted by host and trainee (e.g. English at a Danish lab)

 Applications can be submitted any time and will be judged on a case-by-case basis, depending on the availability of funds.

 The selection process will be run by the executive in close consultation with host institutes.
 Training should start within 6 months of the selection notification date.
 A deferred start may be possible but should be indicated in the application.
 Awarded fellowships may be withdrawn if deferment is proposed following announcement of the award.